ma-graff/ma-graff.github.io/_projects/geobc.md

 ## Cloud-Optimized GeoTIFFs

+### Overview
+Converting our existing historical geographic data, such as wildfire imagery, into newer, faster formats was a project that really interested me.
+I developed a plan to serve Cloud-Optimized GeoTIFFs (COGs) through Web Map Services (WMS) using GeoServer, with storage on Amazon S3.
+Although this plan was not fully completed during my term, it provided an excellent learning opportunity and a strong introduction to cloud-based geospatial data management.

+### Main Idea
 ```typograms
 +-----------------------+                   +------------------------+
 |  Proprietary Formats  | convert, organize | COGs In Cloud Storage, |
 |   in On Prem Storage  |-----------------> |   More Accessibility   |
 +-----------------------+                   +------------------------+
 ```
-A project that really interested me was this one.
-Converting our existing historical geographic data like wildfire imagery to new, faster formats was something that peaked my interest.
-I worked on a plan to serve COGs (Cloud-Optimized GeoTIFFs) through WMS via GeoServer, hosted on S3 cloud storage.
-Although this plan did not get finished in my term, it was an excellent learning opportunity and introduction to cloud geospatial.

 The following PDF was a slide deck I prepared to outline the potential process: